-During 2011, we sold certain assets related to our ballistic vest business.
-This transaction resulted in disposals of goodwill and intangible assets of \$1.8 million and \$0.5 million, respectively.
-The impact of this transaction and the operating results of the ballistic vest business were not material to net income or earnings per share for all periods presented and are not expected to be significant to future results.
+During 2012, we sold certain assets related to our North American ballistic helmet business, resulting in the disposal of \$1.8 million of goodwill.
+During 2011, we sold certain assets related to our ballistic vest business, resulting in disposals of goodwill and intangible assets of \$1.8 million and \$0.5 million, respectively.
+The impact of these transactions and the operating results of the North American ballistic helmet and ballistic vest businesses were not material to net income or earnings per share for all periods presented and are not expected to be significant to future results.